JeffGregorio/LibAG/README.md

 }
 ```

-Notice the ADC has a prescaler as well, which determines the free running rate alongside the fixed 13 clock cycles it takes the ADC to complete a conversion.
+Notice the ADC has a prescaler as well, which determines the free running rate alongside the 13 clock cycles it takes the ADC to complete a conversion.
 Per the processor datasheet's recommendation, the ADC clock (i.e. the system clock divided by the ADC's prescaler) should be under 200kHz to guarantee full 10-bit resolution.

 With prescaler options {2, 4, 8, 16, 32, 64, 128}, this means only 128 provides full resolution.
 As in this example, ADC clocks up to 1MHz can be used if we don't mind trading *effective* resolution for speed (note we still retrieve results at 10-bit values).